 Office of Special Counsel (OSE) Whistleblower Retaliation Attorneys

-The U.S. Office of Special Counsel, or OSC, is an independent federal agency which protects and seeks corrective action for federal employees enduring whistleblower retaliation and/or other prohibited personnel practices.
-Additionally, the OSC is a safe means for federal workers to disclose violations of:
+The U.S. Office of Special Counsel, or OSC, is an independent federal agency which protects and seeks corrective action for federal employees enduring whistleblower retaliation and/or other prohibited personnel practices (PPP).
+Additionally, the OSC gives federal workers the freedom to disclose violations of:

 - law, rule or regulation;